 WHAT IS TOBY'S FAVORITE PART OF PROJECT MANAGEMENT?

-WHAT ARE SOME OF TOBY'S FAVORITE PLACES THAT HE'S TRAVELED TO?
+WHAT ARE SOME OF TOBY'S FAVORITE PLACES HE'S VISITED?

 ASIDE FROM TREEHOUSES, WHAT ARE SOME OF THE COOLEST THINGS TOBY HAS BUILT?